MoldyMacaroniX/moldygd.com/_src/posts/moldy-video-settings.md

 # Globed Settings

 - Test proximity chat before hand, if possible.
 Don't forget to make sure you have the correct mic selected!
-- **Voice tab"** Make sure voice chat and voice proximity are enabled, don't use classic proximity, don't use "only friends."
+- **Voice tab:** Make sure voice chat and voice proximity are enabled, don't use classic proximity, don't use "only friends."
 - **Level UI tab:** Disable everything
 - **Player tab:** Disable everything except death effects and opacity
 - If we're doing a team video where you will be communicating with your team through a Discord call, mute your teammates in Globed to avoid echo (this will be stated by me)